 It is the educational mission of the Food Science Program of the University of Missouri to provide our students with the scientific knowledge required to become successful food scientists that can work in industry, government or academia.
 We believe that the characteristics that best describes a successful graduate of our Food Science Program at MU include not only the ability to understand and solve technical problems in the food and related industries, but also the ability to function well as a team player with excellent time management and communication skills.
 We create experiences for and develop these skills in our students in a variety of ways, including lectures, discussions, case studies, projects, laboratories, field trips, internships and study abroad experiences.

 Students graduating from the University of Missouri Food Science Program are able to:

-- Use their knowledge of food chemistry to anticipate, understand, and describe to others the chemical changes occurring during food processing and storage
+- anticipate, understand, and describe the chemical changes occurring during food processing and storage

-- Use their knowledge of food microbiology to preserve and ensure the safety and microbial stability of food products by applying the principles of HAACP and GMP
+- preserve and ensure the safety and microbial stability of food products by applying the principles of HAACP and GMP

-- Use their knowledge of food processing to determine and execute the appropriate processing steps to assure that food products undergo desired chemical changes and become microbiologically stable
+- determine and execute the appropriate processing steps to assure that food products undergo desired chemical changes and become microbiologically stable